Camper Registration

 or call us at 310‑208‑8252 ext 1.

-Sign up for our email list to get notified of any camper registration updates:
+Sign up for our email list to get notified when registration opens:

 Dates

-Registration is first-come, first-served.
-Please complete your registration at least one week before each session.
+Registration is first-come, first-served and must be completed at least one week prior to your session.

 Info Sessions